 It all started right here!

-A Dancer Dies Twice® is a legally owned registered trademark, exclusive to the author, Rosanna.
+A Dancer Dies Twice® is a legally owned world-wide registered trademark, exclusive to the author, Rosanna.

 So what does this mean?